 Here’s what our students say about the International Business specialization:

 "The international business specialization offers students a great value with its flexibility, great professors, interesting and globally oriented courses as well as amazing opportunities to study abroad.
-I was fortunate enough to spend the summer after my sophomore year studying International Marketing, Intercultural Management, and the European Business Environment at Audencia School of Management in Nantes, France.
-The IB specialization at BGSU has really pushed me towards being a global citizen and given me such a competitive advantage to market myself in today’s global business environment.
+I was fortunate enough to spend the summer studying international marketing, intercultural management and the European business environment at Audencia School of Management in Nantes, France.
+This specialization has really pushed me toward being a global citizen and given me such a competitive advantage to market myself in today’s global business environment." -Erica C Nieminen

-"I spent an interesting summer semester in Spain.
-My experience abroad gave me a better understanding of the concepts we were learning in class.
-Once I began searching for my first job, I found that my IB specialization and international experience were very attractive bullet points on my resume.
+"I spent an interesting summer semester in Spain, which gave me a better understanding of the concepts we were learning in class.
+Once I began searching for my first job, I found that my specialization and international experience were very attractive bullet points on my resume.
 I am now a financial analyst for the Global Financial Planning & Analysis team at Avery Dennison, a global Fortune 500 company.
-I use the skills learned in the IB specialization on a daily basis, whether it is dealing with my international counterparts in Asia and South America, analyzing business trends in all regions of our division, or focusing on global strategies.
-I’m looking forward to an exciting and rewarding career knowing that my coursework in International Business has prepared me to be an effective global manager.
+I use the skills I learned on a daily basis, whether dealing with my international counterparts in Asia and South America, analyzing business trends in all regions of our division or focusing on global strategies." -Vince Provenzale